iman-chakiri/email-monitoring/README.md

 # Sell-out Email Monitoring

-This project provides a **Power BI dashboard** designed to monitor sell-out data collection through email interactions.
-It transforms unstructured email exchanges into structured indicators that support process understanding and operational control.

-***

-## Project Scope

-*   Monitoring email-based data collection
-*   Measuring data delivery reliability
-*   Quantifying follow-up effort
-*   Providing visibility on communication complexity

-***

-## Key Indicators

-*   **Reliability** – consistency of data delivery relative to follow-up effort
-*   **Files Received** – emails containing sell-out data
-*   **Follow-ups Sent** – reminders sent
-*   **Total Conversations** – overall interaction volume

-Reliability is classified into **High**, **Medium**, and **Low** states.

-***
-### Project Structure

-**Data Model**
-The report is built on a single table (`Email`), intentionally kept flat to reflect the event-based nature of email communications.
-The model is designed for operational monitoring rather than relational analysis.

-**Measures Architecture**
-All business logic is implemented through DAX measures, structured in layers:
-- Base measures capturing follow-up activity and received files
-- Role-specific measures focusing on operational senders
-- A synthesized KPI measuring data delivery reliability relative to follow-up effort

-This approach keeps the data model simple while embedding business rules directly in the metric layer.

-**Report Design Logic**
-The dashboard consists of a single page, designed as a monitoring view rather than an exploratory report.
-The layout prioritizes clarity, fast readability, and immediate interpretation of operational status.

-***
+This project shows how **email-based sell-out data collection** can be monitored and measured using **Power BI**.

+The dashboard turns daily email activity (data sent, reminders, follow-ups) into **clear indicators** that help understand:
+- who sends data regularly
+- who requires frequent follow-ups
+- how complex the communication process is

+The goal is **operational visibility**, not advanced analytics.

+---

+## What problem does this solve?

+In many companies, sell-out data is collected **via email**.
+This creates issues:
+- data arrives late or inconsistently
+- many follow-ups are needed
+- email threads become complex and hard to track

+This dashboard makes the process **measurable and visible**.

+---

+## What the dashboard shows

+For each account / contact, the report tracks:

+- **Files Received**
+  Emails that actually contain sell-out data

+- **Follow-ups Sent**
+  Reminder emails sent to request missing data

+- **Total Conversations**
+  Overall number of email interactions

+- **Reliability**
+  A simple KPI that combines:
+  - data received
+  - effort required to obtain it

+Reliability is classified as:
+- **High**
+- **Medium**
+- **Low**

+This allows quick identification of:
+- reliable data providers
+- accounts that require constant follow-up

+---

+## How the dashboard is designed

+### Data Model
+- Single flat table (`Email`)
+- Each row represents an email-related event
+- Designed for **monitoring**, not complex relational analysis

+### Business Logic
+- All logic is implemented using **DAX measures**
+- KPIs are calculated directly in the reporting layer

+### Report Layout
+- One-page dashboard
+- Built for **quick reading**
+- Focused on operational status, not exploration

+---

 ## Screenshots

-The repository includes three screenshots illustrating:
+The repository includes screenshots showing:

-*   High reliability scenarios
+- High reliability examples
-*   Medium reliability scenarios
+- Medium reliability examples
-*   Low reliability scenarios
+- Low reliability examples

-***
+These help understand how the KPI behaves in different scenarios.

+---

 ## Dataset

-The dataset included in this repository is **synthetic** and created solely for demonstration purposes.
+The dataset included in this repository is **fully synthetic**.

-***
+No real company names, emails are used.

+---

-## Tools
+## Tools Used

-*   Power BI
+- Power BI
-*   Excel
+- Excel

+---

+## Notes

+This project focuses on:
+- process monitoring
+- communication efficiency
+- data collection reliability

+It is designed as an **operational control tool**.

 ***
 ## Link
 https://app.powerbi.com/groups/me/reports/febcf43c-5ec0-4d94-899c-0d2f3e88754a/f5d8e4ea0eafb2e62ab4?experience=power-bi